More Restrictions on Citizens? / Fernando Damaso

-Ed.
-Note: This article is from May of 2020, and has just been translated in August.
+Ed note: This post is from May but was not translated until August.

 Fernando Damaso, 22 May 2020 — Before the Coronavirus, the Cuban economy was already in a tailspin and the shortages was doing its thing.
 Products such as meat, oil, milk, wheat flour, detergent, soap, toiletries and fuel were in short supply.
 Long lines adorned the shops whenever these goods appeared.